blackout1471/AmpStudio/README.md

 If you encounter a bug in AmpStudio, please open an issue on the GitHub repository with a detailed description of the bug and steps to reproduce it.
 Please include any relevant error messages or logs.

 ## Feature Requests
 If you have an idea for a new feature or improvement to AmpStudio, please open an issue on the GitHub repository with a detailed description of the feature and its use case.
-We'll review the request and let you know if it's something we can add to the project.
+I will review the request and let you know if it's something we can add to the project.